 Have a look at the infographic by Soc Med Sean which shows the outcomes of the survey consisting of 1000 teens:

 If you study the facts illustrated in this infographic, it talks a lot about posting photos and things related to it.
 Moreover, many teens often have to face sexist, racist and homophobic comments that could be very damaging to their emotions and mental health.

 It puts an extra burden on the parents to be there for their teens and counsel them wherever need be.
 Along with that, parents can set healthy parental controls so the kids could learn and experience tech in a safe environment.

 FamilyTime can be a respite for parents who want to ensure a safe and moderate tech experience for their teens.
 With its robust parental controls, parents can quickly master the art of safe digital parenting.

 - Define screen time rules like homework time, dinner time and bedtime to lock phone during those hours.

 - Set daily app limits per day to block those apps after the limit gets consumed.

 - Teach teens to use apps moderately and exercise self-control through TimeBank and FunTime.

-These power-parental controls can really make a difference and parents can help teens balance their digital diet.
-ScreenTime locks an help them to stop their teens’ excessive phone usage especially late night.
-Daily App Limits can stop their obsession with social networking apps for good.
+These power-parental controls can make a difference and parents can help teens balance their digital diet.
+ScreenTime locks and help them to stop their teens’ excessive phone usage especially late night.
+Daily App Limits can end their obsession with social networking apps for good.

-The good news s that FamilyTime is absolutely safe to use and there is no way your child can uninstall it without your approval.
-So, switch to the magic of digital parenting and teach your teens to use their smartphones and social media in a healthy way!
+The good news is that FamilyTime is entirely safe to use and there is no way your child can uninstall it without your approval.
+So, switch to the magic of digital parenting and teach your teens to use their smartphones and social media healthily!